atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I I ty over all other women he had hither
 11 beheld, and freely owned that he shou
-I I I reckon the man truly happy who jlj capable of gaining her affections— —
+I I I reckon the man truly happy who jlj capable of gaining her affections--—
 I sisters laughed out at the serious ma
 I ner in which he spoke..
 Fanny told hi
 I I she supposed, from what she h